 Welcome to the PTCMW Annual Graduate Student Consulting Challenge Competition webpage!
-Now in it's 5th year, the Consulting Challenge is a graduate student competition developed by PTCMW to allow students to develop key professional skills, while expanding their professional networks and winning great prizes!
+Started in 2014, the Consulting Challenge is a graduate student competition developed by PTCMW to allow students to develop key professional skills, while expanding their professional networks and winning great prizes!
 Specific information for the annual competition is listed below.
 Thank you for visiting!

-For specific questions not covered on this page, visit the "Contact" section below.
+For specific questions not covered on this page, email Jenna Eagleson.

 How Does the Challenge Work?

-1. The first 30 students to register are able to participate (PTCMW membership not required).
+1. 30 registered students are selected to participate (PTCMW membership not required).

-2. Students are then placed on one of 5 teams with students from other universities.
+2. Students are then placed on a team of 3-6 people with students from other universities.

-3. The sponsor organization then presents teams with an RFP that outlines a real organizational challenge.
+3. The sponsor organization then presents teams with a Request for Proposal (RFP) that outlines a real organizational challenge.

 4. Teams work together to develop a two-page executive summary and presentation.